 In between each stage of honing and polishing the floor was thoroughly rinsed clean with our clean and capture pressurised rinsing system to remove the slurry and any spend diamonds and polishing powder

-The floor was left to dry and we applied two coats of impregnating sealer to the whole floor to help protect it against spots and spills.
+The floor was left to dry and I applied two coats of impregnating sealer to the whole floor to help protect it against spots and spills.

-To finish off we filled areas of lost grout with epoxy grout.
+To finish off I filled areas of lost grout with epoxy grout.

-This grout is extremely tough and hard wearing, so it will stay in place for the life of the floor.
-It can can take a couple of days to fully cure, so we covered it with light tack protective film to prevent uncured epoxy being spread across the floor.
+This grout is extremely tough and hard-wearing, so it will stay in place for the life of the floor.
+It can take a couple of days to fully cure, so we covered it with light tack protective film to prevent uncured epoxy being spread across the floor.

 As you can see the floor now looks polished and beautiful.